maxproknowron/docs/docs/Getting Started/quick-start-guide-cs-editors.en.md

 !!!
 Tip
-       Adding a tag to a document, such as `Service Manual` ....
+      Creating a tag when uploading/editing a document, such as `Service Manual, automatically adds it to the Search filters and offers you the possibility to filter based on tags and narrows your results.

 ---